Name-less-King/Name-less-King/README.md

 ### Hi there 👋
-My research interest mainly lies in high-dimensional data modeling and theoretical machine learning.
+My research interest mainly lies in high-dimensional data modeling and statistical machine learning and its applications.

 I’m currently working on sparse covariance regression model with [Prof. Xuening Zhu](https://xueningzhu.github.io/).